 o Personal Statement: Required.
 The statement must address the applicant’s educational and career goals and previous pertinent work, volunteer, and/or academic experience.

-o Other Requirements Applicants must submit a portfolio comprising their most important and representative visual arts, design, research, and/or professional worksuch as an essay, academic paper or policy report, newspaper article, photographs, handmade sketches, computer generated graphics, design proposal or project of which they are the sole author or designer.
-This material may be of an academic, professional, or personal nature, and must be submitted in a PDF format and include a description of the project as well as supporting documentation, which may include images or a video.
+o Other Requirements Applicants must submit a portfolio comprising their most important and representative visual arts, design, research, and/or professional work such as an essay, academic paper or policy report, newspaper article, photographs, handmade sketches, computer generated graphics, design proposal or project of which they are the sole author or designer.
+This material may be of an academic, professional, or personal nature, and must be submitted in a PDF format and include a description of the project as well as supporting documentation, which may include images or links to videos posted online.
 Applicants must submit a resume as well.

 If you are a current UIC graduate student who wishes to apply to the MCD program, please note that UIC has a different application process for current and recently graduated students.
 For information on how to apply, please contact Nebiyou Tilahun, Urban Planning and Policy Director of Graduate Studies, email@example.com.

 Frequently Asked Questions about the Master of City Design Degree Program Heading link

 City design is about enhancing the quality of urban life for everyone by improving the physical aspects of our settlements.
 The fields of urban planning and city design have continued to gain importance in recent times, both in line with a growing urbanized population worldwide and the perceived significance of large global cities like Chicago in contemporary human life.